 Associate Professor, Art HistoryEmail

-Sarah Betzer's research examines eighteenth and nineteenth-century European art with particular emphasis on the intersections of art theoretical debates and artistic process in French painting.
-Her book, Ingres and the Studio: Women, Painting, History (Penn State University Press, 2012), focuses on J.-A.-D. Ingres, a critical figure of the modern era and an artist celebrated in his lifetime and beyond as one of the most esteemed portraitists of all time.
-Ingres and the Studio situates this essential aspect of Ingres's oeuvre in the context of his studio practice and his training of students, positing that female portraiture functioned for these artists as a privileged model of ambitious painting itself.
+Her first book, Ingres and the Studio: Women, Painting, History (Penn State University Press, 2012), focused on J.-A.-D. Ingres, a critical figure of the modern era and an artist celebrated in his lifetime and beyond as one of the most esteemed portraitists of all time.
+Ingres and the Studio situated this essential aspect of Ingres's oeuvre in the context of his studio practice and his training of students, positing that female portraiture functioned for these artists as a privileged model of ambitious painting itself.

 Having completed degrees at Wellesley College (BA), the Courtauld Institute (MA), and Northwestern University (PhD), Betzer joined the University of Virginia faculty in 2007.
 In addition to teaching in the undergraduate and graduate curricula in art history, since 2016 Betzer has served as Co-Director of the College Fellows Program and Engagements Curriculum–fundamental elements of UVA's first broad-scale reimagination of the place of the liberal arts in the undergraduate experience in over forty years.

 Betzer is the recipient of grants from the Institute for Advanced Study in Princeton, the Center for Advanced Study in the Visual Arts, the Kress Foundation, the Howard Foundation, and the Getty Research Institute.
 She served as the Chair of the Editorial Board for The Art Bulletin, and her articles and reviews have appeared in Art History, The Art Bulletin, the Oxford Art Journal, Art Journal, and The Burlington Magazine.